 Gayle concludes his statement where he said, "This experience has been demoralizing, and I feel that if I had been white, I would not have been cut from the team."
 He also feels there is a "good deal of racial tension in the school."

 Priscilla Gayle also gave a detailed statement in the complaints.

 "I don't know why he couldn't be on the team except for the fact that Coach Norris decided that he didn't want a black person on the team.
 He went so far as to tell my son he wouldn't play him," said Priscilla Gayle in an interview on Monday.
 Gayle also said she didn't understand why it was necessary to cut anyone from the team instead of letting all 13 students practice and be part of the team.

 Priscilla Gayle mailed the complaints on Martin Luther King Jr. day to show that racial discrimination can still be a barrier.

 "Things are still happening today - on a day like today and we need to still look at some issues in our society," said Gayle.

 Mrs. Gayle did bring up the issues with Skaneateles Athletic Director Stacey Tice, but thought pursuing the matter further through her would be futile.
 She said, "Since my son has been in the District, I do not feel they have been treating him fairly."

-The Skaneateles football team had its undefeated season suspended during the state playoffs over allegations of recruiting infractions.
+had its undefeated season suspended during the state playoffs over allegations of recruiting infractions.
 Former NFL football star Tim Green resigned as coach during the controversy.